ragnarok56/ts-table-test/README.md

+# Tanstack table test repo

+testing tanstack table with some data models and features we may want to use

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.